WOAH-workshop/woah-workshop.github.io/index.md

 ## Sponsors

-WOAH appreciates the support from the following sponsors:
+WOAH is grateful for support from the following sponsors:

 **Diamond Tier**